traitecoevo/plant/doc/design.md

 However, it's difficult to see how that would work without knowledge of the underlying spatial arrangement, which would cause some leakage between classes, probably.

+## EBT

+This is done quite differently than the Metacommunity, because there is only one "patch".
+More differently even, is that the schedule of arrivals is known in advance.

+I'm unsure of where to put this.
+Two ways seem most obvious:

+1. Each species could look after its own introduction times.
+This requires an additional field in `Species`, which is undesirable as it's not a self-sufficient class anyway (it can't be "run" because it doesn't know how to compute the light environment).
+This also requires that we cycle through the species at every step to see what the next stopping time is.
+2. The EBT will look after the times.
+I'm going to go with that.

 ### More on dispersal